Cafayate Argentina

 Most all the excursions for the surrounding area were run by the brothers of the El Balcon, and there were plenty to choose from.

-Our hikefirst choice was a day-long hiking tour; we were driven to various locations via van, where we’d debark and roam, reload into the van and then continue on to the next hiking location.
+Our first choice was a day-long hiking tour; we were driven to various locations via van, where we’d debark and roam, reload into the van and then continue on to the next hiking location.

 The natural landscapes hidden just out of sight of the main road.
 Colored rock formations were quite striking.
 In some places there were cuts in the rocks and the guide showed us the age of the formations by the amount of colored rings.